Skip to main content

 • 00:03 – 111 bytes

-If results cannot be retrieved from an RC (if the RC is down, etc.), an Inaccessible Remote Collector message will be displayed on trend reports.
+If results cannot be retrieved from an RC (if the RC is down, for example), an Inaccessible Remote Collector message is displayed on trend reports.

 Reporting